Crossroads 2: Live in the Seventies

-Crossroads 2: Live in the Seventies is the seventh live album and a box set by Eric Clapton, released in 1996.
+Crossroads 2: Live in the Seventies is the seventh live album and a box set by Eric Clapton, released in March 1996.
 Unlike the first Crossroads box set that encompasses more than three decades of Clapton's work, Crossroads 2 is a chronicle of Clapton's live shows between 1974 through 1978.
 The album is largely focused on longer renditions of electric blues.
 Four studio outtakes are also included.